brianreumere/gandi-automatic-dns/README.md

 [There is a package available for Arch Linux here](https://aur.archlinux.org/packages/gandi-automatic-dns/), thanks to [@majewsky](https://github.com/majewsky).

-To set up a crontab entry to run `gad` on a schedule, store your API key in the file `$HOME/.gandiapi` (run `chmod 600 ~/.gandiapi` to make sure no other users have permissions to this file), and then run `crontab -e` and add a line similar to the following (this example will run `gad` every 15 minutes and update the `@` and `www` records of your domain):
+To set up a crontab entry to run `gad` on a schedule, store your API key in the file `~/.gandiapi` (run `chmod 600 ~/.gandiapi` to make sure no other users have permissions to this file), and then run `crontab -e` and add a line similar to the following (this example will run `gad` every 15 minutes and update the `@` and `www` records of your domain):

 ```
 0,15,30,45 * * * * /home/brian/bin/gad -5 -i em0 -d EXAMPLE.COM -r "@ www"
 ```

-There is no documentation of rate-limiting on the v5/LiveDNS API, but [the legacy API has a limit of 30 requests every 2 seconds, documented here](https://docs.gandi.net/en/reseller/faq/index.html), so you should be able to run `gad` more frequently than every 15 minutes (`gad` makes 1 API call to get the active zonefile for the domain, 1 API call per record to check its accuracy, and 1 API call per record to update or create it if needed).
+There is no documentation of rate-limiting on the v5/LiveDNS API, but [the legacy API has a limit of 30 requests every 2 seconds, documented here](https://docs.gandi.net/en/reseller/faq/index.html), so you should be able to run `gad` more frequently than every 15 minutes (`gad` makes a maximum of 5 API calls to update a single DNS record: 1 API call to get the active zonefile for the domain, 1 API call per record to check its accuracy, 1 API call to create a new version of the zonefile if needed, 1 API call per record to update or create it if needed, and 1 API call to activate the new version of the zonefile).

 [For Gandi's legacy platform, request an API key here](https://www.gandi.net/admin/apixml/).
-[For the new LiveDNS platform, generate an API key by logging into the account admin panel](https://account.gandi.net/) and clicking on Security.
+For the new LiveDNS platform, generate an API key by logging into the [account admin panel](https://account.gandi.net/) and clicking on Security.

 See the next section for more information about command-line options.